Group Size: Based on Minimum 2 passengers

 Today you would embark on a long thrilling drive from Sur to Muscat.
 With stunning views of the waters of the Arabian Sea on one side and the rocky cliffs on the other, this is an exciting drive along the coast road, though the road has recently been made tarmc.
 Stop would be at Bimah Sinkhole, a spectacular limestone crater with blue green water at the bottom.
 Continue your drive and stop at the white sandy Fins beach for photos.
 Wadi Shaab is a wadi between cliffs and normally has water.
 Not far away is another picturesque wadi – Wadi Tiwi.
 A walk through the narrow roads leads you to lush plantations and pools with clear water.
 (BL)

 A few kilometres away are the ruins at of Qalhat, one of the oldest towns and seaports in Oman.
 However, only the remnants of the city walls remain here today.
 Visit ruins of the tomb of the holy lady, Bibi Miriam, which stands high up on the cliff top.
 Stop at the coastal town of Sur for a quick short visit.
 Sur has historical importance and dhows used to sail to India and other countries from Sur.
 Many of the rich people of Oman belong to Sur and you can see many big seaside mansions along the way.
-Driving on to Sur, we would visit the Dhow building yard (though in recent times, unfortunately, the amount of dhows built here is very few!
-We are therefore unable to guarantee ant activity during the visit).
+Driving on to Sur, you will visit the Dhow building yard (though in recent times, unfortunately, the amount of dhows built here is very few!
+We are therefore unable to guarantee any activity during the visit).

 Before continuing to Ras Al Had, you would also visit the village of Ayja, a small town on the other side of Sur, lulled by the sea and quite charming with quaint houses on both sides of narrow alleys, with goats and sheep’s wandering the narrow streets, this is really an interesting town for the visitors.